liximomo/vscode-sftp/README.md

   /**
-   *  avaliable value: update | full
+   *  available value: update | full
-   *  update: sync exist file only
+   *  update: sync existing files only
-   *  full: sync exist file, remove deleted file, add missed file
+   *  full: sync existing files, remove deleted files, add missing files
-   *  if you want sync exist file and add missed file, use "upload" commond!
+   *  if you want to sync existing files and add missing files, use the "upload" command!
    */
   syncMode: 'update',

   /**
-   *  glob pattern that will be append to `config root` and `remotePath` */
+   *  glob pattern that will be appended to `config root` and `remotePath` */
   ignore: [
     "**/.vscode/**",